yuntongSH/QRT-Stock-Return-Prediction/README.md

 ## Conclusion

-This project serves as a benchmark for stock return prediction and provides a foundation for further exploration and improvement in predictive modeling techniques.
+This project on stock return prediction provides a foundation for mastering predictive modeling techniques.